randomouscrap98/ardugotools/README.md

 # Ardugotools

-A simple, single-file CLI toolset for Arduboy.
+A simple, single-binary CLI toolset for Arduboy.
 Runs on many systems

 ## Features